rust-lang/rfcs/active/0000-allocator.md

-To provide garbage-collection support without imposing overhead on clients who do not need GC, this RFC proposes a high-level type-aware allocator API, here called the `high_alloc` module, parameterized over its underlying `RawAlloc`.
-Libraries are meant to use the `high_alloc` API, which will maintain garbage collection meta-data when necessary (but only when allocating types that involve `Gc`).
+To provide garbage-collection support without imposing overhead on clients who do not need GC, this RFC proposes a high-level type-aware allocator API, here called the `typed_alloc` module, parameterized over its underlying `RawAlloc`.
+Libraries are meant to use the `typed_alloc` API, which will maintain garbage collection meta-data when necessary (but only when allocating types that involve `Gc`).
-The code-paths for the `high_alloc` procedures are optimized with fast-paths for when the allocated type does not contain `Gc<T>`.
+The code-paths for the `typed_alloc` procedures are optimized with fast-paths for when the allocated type does not contain `Gc<T>`.

 The user-specified instance of `RawAlloc` is not required to attempt